AmielCyber/PetSearch/README.md

 A website to find available pets for adaption within a zip code.
 Website was made with React and ASP.NET.

-ASP.NET hosted at Azure and React hosted at Netifly.
+ASP.NET hosted at Azure and React hosted at Netlify.

 ## Live Demo